Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Abstract

 \section{Abstract}

-At the heart of \emph{state machine replication}, the celebrated technique enabling decentralized and secure universal computation, lies \broadcast, a fundamental communication primitive that orders, authenticates, and deduplicates messages.
-This paper presents \system, a Byzantine \broadcast system that amortizes the cost of ordering, authenticating and deduplicating messages, achieving ``line rate'' (\ie closely matching the complexity of a protocol that does not ensure any ordering, authentication or Byzantine resilience) even when processing messages as small as 8 bytes. \system attains this performance by means of a new form of batching we call \emph{\batchification}.
-A \batch is a set of messages that are fast to authenticate and deduplicate, as well as order.
-Batches are \batchified using a novel interactive mechanism involving \emph{brokers}, an untrusted layer of facilitating processes between clients and servers.
-In a geo-distributed deployment of 64 medium-sized servers, with clients situated cross-cloud, \system processes 43,600,000 messages per second with an average latency of 3.6 seconds.
+At the heart of state machine replication, the celebrated technique enabling decentralized and secure universal computation, lies \broadcast, a fundamental communication primitive that orders, authenticates, and deduplicates messages.
+This paper presents \system, a Byzantine \broadcast system that uses a novel authenticated memory pool to amortize the cost of ordering, authenticating and deduplicating messages, achieving ``line rate'' (\ie closely matching the complexity of a protocol that does not ensure any ordering, authentication or Byzantine resilience) even when processing messages as small as 8 bytes. \system attains this performance by means of a new form of batching we call \emph{\batchification}.
+A \batch is a set of messages that are fast to authenticate, deduplicate, and order.
+Batches are \batchified using a novel interactive protocol involving \emph{brokers}, an untrusted layer of facilitating processes between clients and servers.
+In a geo-distributed deployment of 64 medium-sized servers, \system processes 43,600,000 messages per second with an average latency of 3.6 seconds.
 Under the same conditions, state-of-the-art alternatives offer two orders of magnitude less throughput for the same latency.
 We showcase three simple \system applications: a Payment system, an Auction house and a ``Pixel war'' game, respectively achieving 32, 2.3 and 35 million operations per second.